reallyenglish/ansible-role-example/docs/Getting_Started/Creating_Role/README.md

 | `__example_foo` | `bar` |
 ```

+`ansible` facts (`set_fact`) used in the role MAY be documented when the facts
+are only used in tasks.
+If a fact in the role is visible to users, such as when
+the fact is used in `defaults/main.yml`,  the fact MUST be documented.

 "Example Playbook" should show an example playbook.
 The example should always
 work.
-To ensure the example works, update the section with the unit test in the
+To ensure the example works, update the section with the playbook for
-role.
+unit test in the role.

 ## tasks